“Actually my job is NOT to be creative….

 It's what Jonathan Mildenhall did when making the leap from agency to client at Coca-Cola.
 Spending his first few weeks in the company’s advertising archives he discovered that the brand had, at key moments in its history, taken a stand on significant cultural issues — including one of the earliest interracial ads in America.
 That aha moment became the foundation for what became the hugely profitable and award-winning Open Happiness platform.

-It’s also what the Cadbury’s UK team did when they realised, from 1905 recipes for their flagship Dairy Milk brand, that back then the Cadbury family chose to put an extra half a glass of milk in their chocolate vs competitors.
-That small forgotten detail evolved into one of the the most successful brand platforms in recent years— built entirely around ‘Generosity’.
+It’s also what the Cadbury’s UK team did when they realised, from 1905 recipes for the flagship Dairy Milk brand, that back then the Cadbury family chose to put an extra half a glass of milk in their chocolate vs competitors.
+That small forgotten detail evolved into one of the the most successful brand platforms in recent years — built entirely around ‘Generosity’.
 There’s a lovely example of that brought to life from VCCP below.

-Three things for me to remember when I re-read this:
+Three things for me to remember when I re-read this in the future:

-1. Creativity is a loaded word.
+2. Creativity is a loaded word.
 If it's getting in the way, bin it.
-Inventiveness, ingenuity, entrepreneurial thinking, problem-solving, managing complexity — these are all describing creativity with a different label.
+Inventiveness, ingenuity, entrepreneurial thinking, problem-solving, managing complexity — these all describe creativity with a different label that might be more helpful.
+Don’t be precious about the ‘C’ word.
 Find the word that opens the door rather than closes it.

 Cadbury’s Made to Share, 2026

-Coke ad from 1969: a year in the USA when showing black and white kids sharing a bench together was highly controversial
+Coke ad from 1969: a year in the USA when simply showing black and white kids sharing a bench together was controversial